 As defined by the United States Coast Guard, Situational Awareness is: "the ability to identify, process, and comprehend the critical elements of information about what is happening to the team with regards to the mission".
 More simply, it's knowing what is going on around you.

-Having situational awareness and training situational awareness are two different beasts.
+Having situational awareness and training situational awareness are two different beasts, but both are highly important factors.
 Let's dive into a few strategies that will help you cultivate and improve situational awareness among your security officers.

 What Is Situational Awareness?